-My work strives to develop an intermedia performance that originates from the forms movement and sculpture, but expands their possibilities.
-I create performance art that can be read in sculptural terms and sculptures that suggest movement.
+My work strives to develop an intermedia sculpture that originates from and forms movement and stillness, but expands their possibilities.
+Simultaneously, I create performance art that can be read in sculptural terms and sculptures that suggest movement.
 In “One Thing Leads to Another,” a dancer wears an ice skates sculpture cast in 100 pounds of concrete, giving an immediate sense of a frustrated urge to move.
 Other pieces create social spaces and forge temporary communities through multisensory play.
 Since 2008 I have been working with inflatables: army parachutes, hot-air balloons, and huge hand-made bubbles that serve both as performance props, and as stand alone moving sculptures that the audience can enter.
 These colorful bubbles invites visitors to go into a meditative state, immersing themselves in the bright colors or music, and interact with one another in play.

 In my performance and video work, time and movement become static -- sculptural -- through repetition.
 They are similar to the processing of trauma, where a past event is relived in the mind over and over again, without resolution, and in this way becomes cemented as a part of the person rather than an isolated experience.
 Ritual mimics our preoccupation with traumatic experiences: the same actions are repeated cyclically, the same objects take center stage.
 Indeed, people who have experienced trauma often create personal rituals that are intensely meaningful to them, albeit incomprehensible to others.
 In “Part Blue”, a dancer is trapped inside a large rubber see-through ball, with enough air for only thirty minutes.
 As she runs across the space, the ball is slowly covered up with fog from her breath.